Concept 2 - Binary Numbers

 Then for number one we could use 001, but what about two?
 011 could work, and then 111 for three.
 With this scheme, to count above 3 we'd need more wires.
 But there are a few combinations that we haven't used yet, like 101 or 010.

-How do we count in decimal?
-After we hit 9 (or 009) we start over with 010 then up to 019.
-So every time we get to the bigest digit, we just increase the digit to the left and start over.
+To figure this out let's step back: How do we count in decimal using only three digits?
+After we hit 009 we start over with 010 then up to 019.
+So every time we get to the biggest digit we just increase the digit to the left and start over.
 So with just three spaces we can count all the way to 999.

-A wire holds only 1 (on) and 0 (off), so it can't count up to nine, but we'll use the same idea.
-When we get to the highest digit (1) we'll just increase the next wire to the left, and start over.
+A wire holds one "bit".
+Whereas a digit can be 0-9, a bit can only be 1 or 0.
+We can't count up to nine with one bit, but we can use the same idea as counting in decimal.
+When we get to the highest bit, that is 1, we'll just increase the next wire to the left and start over.

-Now we've counted to three, but still haven't even used third wire.
-As we can see in the following table with three wires we can count from zero to seven.
+Now we've counted to three, but still haven't even used the third wire.
+As we can see in the following table, with three wires we can count from zero to seven.

 decimal binary